Vbabino/Vbabino/README.md

 Hi 👋 My name is Giuseppe Babino
 =======================================================================================================================================
-Mobile App Developer
+Backend | Mobile App Developer
 --------------------
-Accounting professional pivoting to mobile app development.
+Accounting professional pivoting to backend/mobile app development.
 Leveraging my financial expertise to craft tech solutions like Receipt Master iOS app that enhance efficiency.
 Skilled in implementing and refining systems, I merge traditional accounting with modern tech to innovate finance processes.
 * 🌍  I'm based in London
 * ✉️  You can contact me at [vittoriobabino@gmail.com](mailto:vittoriobabino@gmail.com)
-* 🧠  I'm studying a HNC in Computing
+* 🧠  I'm studying a Graduate Diploma in Web Development at the University of London
-* 🤝  I'm open to collaborating on Mobile app projects
+* 🤝  I'm open to collaborating on Backend or Mobile app projects
 * 📱  I have developed Receipt Master, an iOS app that will streamline the expense claims process for businesses, find it here: https://apps.apple.com/gb/app/receiptmaster/id6467873283

 ### Skills